-Join Megan Andersen for an in-depth discussion in this video Creating lines to make compelling compositions, part of The Art of Craft Photography.
+Join Megan Andersen for an in-depth discussion in this video Creating lines to make compelling compositions, part of Learning Craft Photography.

 In this movie, we're going to talk about creating lines to get a really interesting composition with your craft photography.
 So, I've made these little candles with escargot snail shells.
 And we're in this beautiful setting.
 And what I'm noticing about the place that we're in right now.
 First of all, I'm really excited to be shooting these here because, they kinda look like they would exists here freely on their own.
 But we've got this great background, and there's a lot of really interesting lines happening naturally.
 So I'd like to mimic that in my craft photography.